trustdan/IBKR-API-Go-Python/documentation/IBKR-TWS-API-documentation.md

 **filter:** String.
 Json-formatted string containing all filter values.
 Some available values include:

 - watchlist: Array of string.
 Takes a single conid.
 - country: String.
-Specify a country code, or “All”.
+Specify a country code, or Ã¢â‚¬Å“AllÃ¢â‚¬Â.
-- [EClient.reqWshMetaData()](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#meta-data) responses will include an Event Type tag which can be used to filter  the Event Data’s response.
+- [EClient.reqWshMetaData()](https://www.interactivebrokers.com/campus/ibkr-api-page/twsapi-doc/#meta-data) responses will include an Event Type tag which can be used to filter  the Event DataÃ¢â‚¬â„¢s response.
 The Json field is a boolean that can only  take true to filter the given value

 ### Request Event DataCopy Location